suzannecabral/Git-for-Web-Development-Project/README.md

 - [x] TL then will count the Assignment as done by merging the HW back into main "STUDENT FORK".

 ## Task 2: MVP
-[x] 1. fork this codepen https://codepen.io/BritHemming/pen/eYYEoPa?editors=1100
+- [x] 1. fork this codepen https://codepen.io/BritHemming/pen/eYYEoPa?editors=1100
-[x] 2.
+- [x] 2.
 You will be marking up all of the HTML and styling it to look like this: https://codepen.io/BritHemming/full/jONmxOm using CSS
-* this should be review from yesterday/ extra practice [x] 3.
-After you are finished please copy the review questions into your .txt file and answer them [x] 4. don't forget to add, commit and push your changes.
+* this should be review from yesterday/ extra practice
+- [x] 3.
+After you are finished please copy the review questions into your .txt file and answer them
+- [x] 4. don't forget to add, commit and push your changes.

 ## Task 2b: Exit Ticket

-[x] Once you begin, you will have 15 minutes to answer the questions [here](https://app.codesignal.com/public-test/M94mbzuHGQoMg6F3e/w9GqZYCQ2YoZZf).
+- [x] Once you begin, you will have 15 minutes to answer the questions [here](https://app.codesignal.com/public-test/M94mbzuHGQoMg6F3e/w9GqZYCQ2YoZZf).

 The completion of these questions is mandatory for MVP.
 However, passing the quiz doesn't affect your standing as a Lambda School student whatsoever.
 This is Lambda School testing itself!
 Please answer honestly and to the best of your ability without using external references.

 ## Task 3: Stretch
-Stretch Review questions:
+- [x] Stretch Review questions:
     1. What is the difference between an inline element and a block element?
     2. What happens when an element is positioned absolutely?
     3. How do I make an element take up only the amount of space it needs but also have the ability to give it a width?